 Distracted Driving Laws in Scranton

 - Distracted driving is illegal.
-Pennsylvania law says it is illegal to hold and use a cell phone while driving.
+Pennsylvania law prohibits holding and using a cell phone while driving.
 This includes when you are stopped at a stoplight or in traffic.
 Drivers who violate this law face fines and penalties.

 - Enhanced penalties for injury crashes.
 When distracted driving causes serious injuries or death, Pennsylvania’s Daniel’s Law imposes additional penalties on the driver.
 These enhanced criminal penalties often support our arguments for higher compensation in civil cases.